scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 Pro: RANSACRegressor and TheilSenRegressor both use a hard rejection of outlier.
-This can be interpreted as though there was an outlier detection step and then a regression step whereas RobustWeightedEstimator is directly robust to outliers.
+This can be interpreted as though there was an outlier detection step and then a regression step whereas RobustWeightedRegressor is directly robust to outliers.
 This often increase the performance on moderatly corrupted datasets.

 Con: In general, this algorithm is slower than both  TheilSenRegressor and RANSACRegressor.

-One other advantage of RobustWeightedEstimator is that it can be used for a broad range of algorithms.
-For example, one can do robust unsupervised learning with RobustWeightedEstimator, see the example using KMeans algorithm.

 Speed and limits of the algorithm
 ---------------------------------